 The surname Hippe was first found in Norfolk and Suffolk, where the name was derived from "Hib and diminutive Hib-kin, sharpened to Hip and Hipkin."
 The Hundredorum Rolls of 1273 provide some of the earliest entries of early forms of the name: Hyppe (without surname), Norfolk; John Hyppe, Norfolk; and Lucia Hippo, Suffolk.
 Another source notes Lefsius Hippe as being listed in the same rolls in Suffolk and John Hipecok in the Assize Rolls of Somerset in 1243.

 Early History of the Hippe family

-Another 110 words (8 lines of text) covering the years 1273 and 1646 are included under the topic Early Hippe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hippe research.
+Another 43 words (3 lines of text) covering the years 1273 and 1646 are included under the topic Early Hippe History in all our PDF Extended History products and printed products wherever possible.

 Hippe Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hippe has been recorded under many different variations, including Hipkin, Hippkin, Hipken, Hippken, Hipkins, Hipkens, Hippe, Hipp and many more.